 - 1% rebate on every purchase – 312,000

-If you bank at PC Financial and shop regularly at Loblaws or Superstore, it makes sense to use the PC MasterCard to earn even more PC Points.
+If you bank at PC Financial and shop regularly at Loblaws or Superstore, – and now Shoppers Drug Mart – it makes sense to use the PC MasterCard to earn even more PC Optimum Points.

 The PC MasterCard is a great credit card for anyone looking for no annual fee and a straight-forward rewards program.
-It was my go-to rewards credit card for years until I recently switched to the MBNA Smart Cash MasterCard, and it’s one of the best no-fee cash back credit cards in Canada.
+It was my go-to rewards credit card for years and it remains one of the best no-fee cash back credit cards in Canada.